jakub-g/monorepo-limits/README.md

 _Workaround 2:_ If fixed `--depth` won't do, you could do shallow clone with `actions/checkout`, and then unshallow partially via a direct git command like `SHALLOW_SINCE=$(date -d "1 month ago" +%Y-%m-%d); git fetch --shallow-since=$SHALLOW_SINCE origin main`.

 _Workaround 3:_ Limit the amount of data transfered by `git fetch` with `--filter=tree:0`, or `--filter=blob:none` etc. (see [this blog](https://github.blog/open-source/git/get-up-to-speed-with-partial-clone-and-shallow-clone/)) or other related options.

+## Soft limits

+### ~1 MB - 2 MB: a single .ts file size

+This is not a set in stone limit, but often TypeScript starts struggling with inferring types in large files, especially if the whole file is just a one large data object (a "JSON" but saved as `.ts`).

+_Workaround_: split the large data files; give them explicit types, to avoid TS trying to infer the massive literal type.